Back to Blog

 Herbs that are helpful include: dong gui, bupleurum, cinnamon, turmeric, and boswellia (frankincense).
 As always, talk with a licensed herbalist before using.

-Exercise is helpful as well, even if it’s just gentle stretching or working on your posture.
+Exercise is helpful as well, even if it’s just gentle stretching.
 Foam-rolling is good to learn too.
 Acupuncture is very helpful for improving pain conditions and blood flow.

 Don't miss a beat!